 Most online banking services provide a few different file export options so you can import your transactions into PocketSmith.
 We support a wide variety of bank files, so you can bring over your transaction history regardless of where you bank!

 In this user guide

 Before you can import your transactions into PocketSmith using bank files, you will need to export the files from your online banking website.
 To do this, log into your online banking and take a look at the export options.
 You will need to export files for each of the accounts you'd like to have in PocketSmith.

 Each online banking website will look different, however, most should provide an export option.

 Four different file types can be used to import transactions into PocketSmith.
 These file types are OFX, QFX, QIF, and CSV.

 OFX stands for Open Financial Exchange.
 OFX files follow a defined specification which means you do not need to provide PocketSmith with any additional information.
 We recommend using OFX files when possible.

 A QFX file is a standard OFX file.
-The only difference being that a QFX file is Intuit's version of the standard OFX format which is for Quicken.
+The only difference is that a QFX file is Intuit's version of the standard OFX format for Quicken.
 Typically QFX files are just as seamless as using OFX files.